barneyb/johann/README.md

 Running `make clean all` in the root will ensure your local development version of the compiler and standard library are in sync.
 If things seem screwy, that's the first thing to do.
 You'd think `make` would be _exactly_ the tool to automatically prevent this, but I can't figure out the right incantation(s).

 The specific versions of the system software I have are listed below.
-Note that Apple made several backwards-incompatible changes in clang 17 (macos 15.4.1).
+Note that Apple made several backwards-incompatible changes in clang 17 (macOS 15.4.1).

 <!--{systemsoftware}-->
 ```